-In the case of EtherTalk, AARP resides between the Link Access layer and the Network Layer of the network, and performs three basic functions:
+A generic AARP implementation resides between the Link Access layer and the Network layer of the network and performs three basic functions:

-- Initial determination of a unique AppleTalk address.
-This address is unique among all other nodes that are physically attached to the network. - Mapping from an AppleTalk address to an Ethernet address.
-Given an AppleTalk address for a node on the network, AARP returns either the corresponding Ethernet address or an error that indicates that no node on the network has such an AppleTalk address. - Filtering of packets.
-For all AppleTalk packets received by a given node, AARP verifies that the destination node address of the packet is equal to either the node's AppleTalk address or broadcast value.
+- □ Initial determination of a unique protocol address for a node using a given protocol set.
+This address must be unique among all nodes on the network. - □ Mapping from a protocol address to a hardware address.
+Given a protocol address for a node on the network, AARP returns either the corresponding hardware address or an error that indicates that no node on the network has such a protocol address. - Filtering of packets.
+For all data packets received by a given node, AARP verifies that the destination node address of the packet is equal to either the node's protocol address or the network broadcast value or multi-cast value of the node.
 If the packet does not equal either of these values, AARP discards the packet.